“Mrs. Stanley”

 The idea for Mrs. Stanley came from our shared experience with grief after losing immediate family members, and the surreal feeling of trying to act normal in a world that suddenly feels bizarrely distant.

-Devastated by her father's recent death, Mara desperately tries to reconnect with her estranged family, including her distant mother, her stepfather Ron, and step-siblings Chloe and Jackson.
-Yet, as Mara strains to mask her frenetic mental state with polite conversation and strained smiles, she feels increasing alienation.
+Devastated by her father's recent death, Mara desperately tries to reconnect with her estranged family, including her distant mother, her clueless stepfather Ron, and self-absorbed step-siblings Chloe and Jackson.
+Yet, as Mara struggles to mask her frenetic mental state with polite conversation and strained smiles, she feels increasing alienation.

 As Mara's mental state deteriorates, her long-repressed childhood imaginary friend, Mrs. Stanley, resurfaces.

 Originally a comforting presence created to cope with her mother's abandonment, Mrs. Stanley now reappears with sinister intentions.
-However, the film's true villain is Mara herself, whose inner turmoil transforms her quest for normalcy into a total disaster.
+However, the film's true villain is Mara herself, whose attempt at normalcy backfires with disastrous results.

 Donate today!